SChinchi/ror2-items-sim/README.md

-# RoR2 Stage Items Simulator
+# RoR2 Stage Item Simulator

 Simulate item generation for any stage and collect statistics for the spawned interactables, or simulate a run session to see how many and what items are encountered.

 ## How to use

-Numpy and UnityPy are required to run the code.
+Numpy is required to run the code, as is UnityPy if one requires extracting more data from the assets.

 ### Interactable generation simulation